huggingface/blog/deploy-tfserving-kubernetes.md

   predictions.
 For containerization, Docker is the industry-standard go-to.

-- **Deploying the Docker container**: You have various options, the most widely used option is deploying the Docker container on a Kubernetes cluster.
-Kubernetes provides various deployment-friendly features (autoscaling, security, for example).
+- **Deploying the Docker container**: You have various options here.
+The most widely used option is deploying the Docker container on a Kubernetes cluster.
+Kubernetes provides numerous deployment-friendly features (autoscaling, security, for example).
 You can use a solution like [<u>Minikube</u>](https://minikube.sigs.k8s.io/docs/start/) to manage Kubernetes clusters locally or a serverless solution like